Opus Audio Codec on YouTube

-In this article we want to explain what the Opus Audio Codec is and how Youtube uses it.
+This article explains what the Opus audio codec is and how YouTube uses it.

 What is the Opus Audio Codec?